Types of accommodation

 The following types of accommodation are available for asylum seekers in Cyprus:

 • First Reception Centre, Pournara at Kokkinotrimithia – The reception centre located in Kokkinothrimithia, on the outskirts of Nicosia, was originally established in 2014 as a tented facility with a 350-person capacity with EU funding to help deal with increased arrivals from Syria and was envisaged only to provide 72-hour emergency accommodation to newly arrived asylum-seekers.
 From 2020 onwards, asylum seekers that have arrived in the country in an irregular manner are referred to Pournara.
 The services provided in the Centre include identification, registration, and lodging of asylum applications as well as medical screenings and vulnerability assessments.
-The duration of stay is approximately 40-60 days for adults whereas for UASC it is longer and on average 3 months.
+The duration of stay in 2023 was approximately 30-40 days for adults whereas for UASC it is longer and on average 3 months.
 During their stay in the Centre asylum seekers are not permitted to exit.

 • Accommodation for UASC – There are a number of accommodation arrangements for UASC, operated by a number of stakeholders.
 Specifically, UASC between 14 -18 are accommodated in shelters.
-There are a total of 4 shelters across the RoC, two of which are operated by the NGO “Hope For Children” CRC Policy Center and the remaining two by the SWS.
+There are a total of 4 shelters across the country, two of which are operated by the NGO “Hope For Children” CRC Policy Center and two by the SWS.
 The shelters are located in the urban areas of Nicosia, Larnaca and Limassol district.
 Conditions and services offered vary among the shelters.

 Children under the age of 14 can be placed in foster care, usually with a family member of the extended family.
 The child lives with the relative who is considered the foster parent and is expected to provide day to day care to the UASC.
 The housing conditions vary depending on the living arrangement of the foster parent, though there is an assessment of the living conditions of the foster parent and approval is conditional to criteria set by the SWS.